eeyae8/docker_iot/node-red/README_nodered.md

 8. Instructions have been included on mkcert HOWEVER IT IS REQUIRED TO DISCONNECT THE CLOUDFLARE TUNNEL FROM THE DOMAIN FIRST.

 ## IMPORTANT NOTES
 I have acquired the domain sltdash.live under name.com using the Github student pack.
 Its free for one year starting August 2024.
 Cloudflare is industry standard and self-renews certificates however it does involve depending on a third party.
+As both of these are under my university student account, I have pulled them from use after the completion of my internship.
+However, both of these can be configured the same way using the aformentioned websites.
+Cloudflare (at least in 2024/25) allows for creation of tunnels free of charge but scaling upwards would require the paid plan.
+Since its trusted it is worth it to encourage consumer trust.

 Mkcert is made by a google engineer and is therefore reliable but requires certificate regeneration every 2 years starting August 2024 for the current ones.
-Choice is yours to make.
+The choice is yours to make.

 ## Volumes
 - `"./node-red/data:/data"`: Maps the local `./node-red/data` directory to `/data` in the container.
 This is where Node-RED stores its flows, credentials, and settings.